TO FAMILIES WHO LOST LOVED ONES…

 1991 – Big Creek properties were acquired from Island Creek and Long Fork Coal Company was established.

 1992 – Don Blankenship was appointed Chairman and CEO of A.T.
 Massey Coal Company.
-Under Blankenship’s direction and leadership, the period of growth continued and accelerated with several acquisitions taking place and a number of mining subsidiaries being established.
+Under Blankenship’s direction and leadership, the period of muscle growth with crazy bulk continued and accelerated with several acquisitions taking place and a number of mining subsidiaries being established.

 2000 – A.T.
 Massey completed a reverse spin-off from Fluor Corporation.
 The separation created the “new”Fluor Corporation which retained all non coal-related businesses and Fluor Corporation, which retained the Company’s coal-related businesses and was subsequently renamed Massey Energy Company.

 2001 – Massey announced an agreement to design, construct and operate a coal handling facility for Eastman Chemical’s plant in Kingsport, TN.

 2002 – Massey acquired the assets of Pittston Coal Company’s Holston mining operations.